o19s/match-query-parser/TUTORIAL.md

 By default, match qp will turn the resulting tokens into term queries that are OR'd together.
 For example, `sea OR biscuit OR the OR lonely OR horse`.

 Of course, this isn't typically what you want with synonyms.
 You likely want to search for the phrase "sea biscuit the lonely horse" as a full phrase.
 So match qp let's you control how to treat the resulting tokens.
-We just need to generate "sea biscuit the lonely horse" as a single term from analysis.
+We just need to generate "sea biscuit the lonely horse" (and all other representations) as single terms from analysis.

-One way to do this would be to use a slighly different `synonyms.txt` file.
+Such a synonym.txt file would be:

 ```
 sea biscuit => seabiscuit, sea_biscuit_the_lonely_horse, sea_biscuit
 ```

-and add a step to synonymized to turn underscores into spaces:
+and add we'd need a step to the fieldType query analyzer to turn underscores into spaces.
+See the PatternReplaceFilterFactory below:

 ```
        <fieldType name="synonymized" class="solr.TextField">